rust-lang/rustc-perf/collector/benchmarks/README.md

 - **coercions**: Contains a static array with 65,536 string literals, which caused [poor performance](https://github.com/rust-lang/rust/issues/32278) in the past.
-- **ctfe-stress-4**: A stress test for compile-time function evaluation.
 - **ctfe-stress-5**: A stress test for compile-time function evaluation.
 - **deeply-nested-multi**: A small program containing multiple examples ([one](https://github.com/rust-lang/rust/issues/38528),